Modify Default Avatar and Assignment Process

 Gravatar aside, I could probably also manage it locally, by choosing from among a number of preselected default avatars.
 That will take more work, and someone would need to provide these defaults.
 But it gives us more control.

-#7 Updated by Chris Stein almost 8 years ago
+#7 Updated by Chris Stein over 8 years ago

 I agree that some option which provides some variety in the default image would be better than what we have currently.
 In the short term we could do whichever option is simplest to implement.